 Then there are the medical consequences associated with sharing needles and other equipment.
 Doing so can lead to infections with hepatitis B and C, HIV, and a host of other blood-borne viruses, which drug users can then pass on to their sexual partners and children.

 Without heroin addiction treatment, you will continue to suffer on a path you may not have the opportunity to recover from.
 The damage on your body and brain will only worsen with time and no matter how high your tolerance is for heroin, the chance of a fatal overdose is always there as well.
 By going through heroin addiction treatment in Alaska, you will be provided the tools and coping mechanisms necessary for you to recreate what your life looks like.
 Having an understanding of your addiction will allow you to move forward from it.

 Are You In Need of Heroin Addiction Treatment?

-At Florida House Experience, our trained professionals will be able to help you or your loved one find your way to a life of recovery.
+At FHE Health, our trained professionals will be able to help you or your loved one find your way to a life of recovery.
 Heroin is a travesty that takes away too many lives each year.
 Do not face this alone, contact us today at and choose life again.